 - Before surgery, inform your dentist or doctor about the products being used (such as herbal products, prescription drugs, and nonprescription drugs).

 - This should when pregnant.
 It may be harmful to an unborn child.
 Never use birth control items with estrogen.
 Inform your doctor to know more details.
 When you become pregnant immediately tell your doctor.

 - Breastfeeding while taking this drug is never recommended.
-Ask your doctor prior breastfeeding.
+Ask your doctor prior to breastfeeding.

 - Interactions with other drugs may change the way the medications may work or increase the risk for some serious side effects.
 Make a list of the products you are using, including herbal products, prescription or nonprescription drugs and discuss it with a doctor or a pharmacist.
 Do not begin, stop, or modify the dose of any drugs without asking the doctor's approval.

 - Never share the medication with others.

 - Laboratory or medical examinations, including bone density and liver function exams and cholesterol levels, must be done periodically to check the progress or monitor for possible side effects.
 Ask your doctor for additional details.

 - The medication may increase the risk of bone loss or osteoporosis.
 Discuss with a doctor about the risk, including the available osteoporosis treatments.
-Lifestyle modifications that lessens any risk of bone loss are:
+Lifestyle modifications that lessen any risk of bone loss are: